Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Bethe Ansatz

 \begin{proof} The result follows from the discussion before the statement of the result.
-To show that the set of Bethe vectors is a complete basis for the vector space $\mathbb{V}$, it suffices to show that the cardinality of the set of Bethe vectors is equal to the dimension of the vector space $\mathbb{V}$ and that the Bethe vectors generate the entire space $\mathbb{V}$.
+To show that the set of Bethe vectors is a complete basis for the vector space $\mathbb{H}$, it suffices to show that the cardinality of the set of Bethe vectors is equal to the dimension of the vector space $\mathbb{H}$ and that the Bethe vectors generate the entire space $\mathbb{H}$.
 This follows from $\Cref{p:cardinality}$ and $\Cref{c:main_v3}$.
-The latter result we take to be true by assumption, but it is also verified numerically in \Cref{s:numerical}.
-Moreover, we know that the Bethe vectors are not identically equal to zero since we have just argued that the Bethe vectors give a complete basis for the vector space $\mathbb{V}$.
+The latter result we take to be true by assumption, but it is also verified numerically in \Cref{s:numerical} and proven for $N=2$ in \Cref{s: N=2 proof} under certain assumptions on the values of $\Delta$ stated in \Cref{a:N=2 proof assumptions}.
+Moreover, we know that the Bethe vectors are not identically equal to zero since we have just argued that the Bethe vectors give a complete basis for the vector space $\mathbb{H}$.
 Then, it follows that the Bethe vectors are eigenvectors of the Hamiltonian $H_{XXZ}$ by \Cref{p:eigenvector}.
 Thus, we have established the desired result. \end{proof}